-CIVIC is laying a foundation for a broader and more fluid exchange of research interests and civic priorities that will create new instances of collaboration and introduce new areas of technical and social scientific discovery.
-This goal will be achieved by focusing on research that is ready for piloting in and with communities on a short timescale, where real-world impact can be delivered and evaluated within 12 months.
-A CIVIC project should address technical and social science research questions that arise from community-identified challenges via a tight collaboration between civic and academic partners, with the goal of achieving concrete impacts in the communities.
-Activities should also be scalable and sustainable within the partnering community and have aspects that are transferable to other communities across the US.
+CIVIC is laying a foundation for a broader and more fluid exchange of research interests and civic priorities that will create new instances of collaboration and accelerate the impacts of scientific discovery for public benefit.
+This goal will be achieved by maturing and transitioning state-of-the-art research in disciplines, including but not limited to computer science, engineering, geosciences, biological sciences, and social sciences, through support for projects that are ready for piloting in and with communities on a rapid timescale, with significant potential for real-world impact that can be delivered and evaluated within 12 months.
+A CIVIC project should address community-challenges identified via tight collaboration between civic and academic partners, with the goal of achieving concrete impacts in the communities.
+Project outcomes should also be scalable and sustainable within the partnering community and have aspects that are transferable to other communities across the US.